Its Supersonic! – But it’s complicated

 You may also be wondering why the Cygnus Loop also doesn’t appear spherical.
 The answer to this required a considerable amount of staring on my part and trying to visualize the perspective.
 At right I have taken an older image of mine, and drawn where I see the outer limit of the shock wave effects.
 Overall, the shock wave appears spherical, except for a large growth at the bottom.
 As for the highly visible material, it looks as if two “ends” of a sphere have been blown off, leaving a donut shaped strip in the middle.
 Ok, so it is kind of spherical but there must be something else going on here.

 Another thing to note, is that why are there tendrils of material representing multiple shock front planes, and not one shock front as in our atomic detonation?
 Finally, a last question involves the colour of the tendrils that define something about the composition and properties of the tendrils themselves.
-In our simple model of a single mass of material sweeping outward, why would the tendrils be different in composition and mass.
+In our simple model of a single mass of material sweeping outward, why would the tendrils be different in composition and mass, appearing as differences in color and brightness.

 RASC Victoria Centre: Dave Payne &emdash; Cygnus Loop with Shock-Fronts